 The soup then is taken to a whole new level of rich, creamy perfection with the addition of heavy cream.
 This recipe has just the right amount to achieve the most delightfully smooth texture without making the soup too heavy.
 If there is such a thing.

 Seriously, why did I not come up with this recipe sooner?

 This is a great recipe for using an abundance of garden fresh tomatoes, yet overall requires only a handful of wholesome items.

-- Plum or roma tomatoes
+- Plum Tomatoes or Roma tomatoes

 - Sweet onion

 - Seasonings and Herbs – bay leaf, rosemary, paprika, and basil

 1. First, roast the veggies on a sheet pan.
 Preheat the oven to 425 degrees F and set out a large rimmed baking sheet.

 2. Next, prepare the tomatoes, onion, and garlic.
 Place the tomatoes, onions skin-side-down, and head of garlic on the baking sheet and drizzle generously with olive oil, salt, and pepper.

 3. Roast in the oven until the tomatoes are very soft and the onions are crispy around the edges.